neocaleb/TENET/README.md

 	GENE_M	0.34	0.012	0.032	...
 0

 ## 2. Run TENET with hdf5 file including PAGA pseudotime result
+#### Input

+	hdf5 file stored after running PAGA.
+	Please make sure that a raw count data should be in adata.X and a pseudotime data should be in adata.obs['dpt_pseudotime']

 #### Usage

 	./TENET4PAGAhdf5 [hdf5_file_name] [number_of_threads] [history_length]